 You can also simply give away any presents you don’t want on sites such as Freecycle, Craigslist, or your local classifieds.
 It’s amazing how quickly people will come to pick up your stuff when it’s free!

 Unwanted gifts can also be traded with friends or colleagues who might appreciate them more, or be able to put them to better use.

 Mum gave you a cookbook of 200 recipes for pot roasts, but you’ve gone vegan?
 Ask around if anyone wants to swap.

 A white elephant gift exchange at the office holiday party might also be a great opportunity to swap an unwanted gift.
 Or you could trade it in through a retail trade-in programme.

-I hope these eight tips have given you some ideas for dealing with unwanted presents.
+I hope these eight tips have given you some ideas for dealing with unwanted gifts.
 Whatever you decide, don’t let them go to waste in the corner.

-Have you ever gotten any gifts you don’t like?
-What do you do with unwanted presents?
+How do you deal with gift-giving as a minimalist?
+Have you ever gotten any gifts you don’t like, how do you deal with presents you don’t like?
 Do you hang on to them, or do you return them, give them away, or re-sell them?
 Comment below and share your experiences preventing unwanted presents from becoming landfill fodder.